Domaxs/ck2-mods/README.md

 -	PERSONAL STUFF BLAH BLAH BLAH
 	These are all my mods for Crusader Kings 2.
 I moved off of Steam Workshop because a horrendous error not on my end caused me to lose entitlements of my own mods, preventing updates.
 I'm no stranger to Github, I'm a coder for T4N Restored.
-Using GitHub will alow other code savy people to expand upon my mods, which is ideal.
+Using GitHub will alow other code savy people to expand upon my mods, which is always a good thing, right?

 -	INSTALLATION